mooch443/trex/docs/parameters_trex.rst

 	.. seealso:: :func:`output_dir`, :func:`fish_data_dir`, :func:`filename`,

-.. function:: output_npz(bool)
+.. function:: output_format(output_format_t)

-	**default value:** true
+	**default value:** npz

+	**possible values:**
+		- `csv`: A standard data format, comma-separated columns for each data stream.
+		- `npz`: NPZ is basically a collection of binary arrays, readable by NumPy and other plugins (there are plugins available for Matlab and R).

 	When pressing the S(ave) button or using auto_quit, this setting allows to switch between CSV and NPZ output.
-If set to true, all output will be NPZ files (recommended).
-If set to false, some output (`output_graphs`) will be CSV files, while others (posture data, etc.) will remain in NPZ format due to technical constraints.
+NPZ files are recommended and will be used by default - some functionality (such as visual fields, posture data, etc.) will remain in NPZ format due to technical constraints.

-	.. seealso:: :func:`output_graphs`,

 .. function:: tracklet_max_images(ulong)